gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 ## Adding a custom image component

 If you have a URL-based image API, you can create a custom image component that wraps `<GatsbyImage />` and displays images generated at runtime.
-If you have a source plugin, this could accept your native image object, but it could equally just take a base URL and generate the image based on that.
-This is a good solution for image CDNs that aren't handling their own CMS data, and can generate a transformed image from just a source URL and dimensions.
+If you have a source plugin, this can accept your native image object or it can take a base URL and generate the image based on that.
+This is a good solution for image CDNs that aren't handling their own CMS data, and can generate a transformed image from a source URL and dimensions.

 There are three steps to create a custom image component: